alainmarcel/Help_Wanted/README.md

-# Help_Wanted for Surelog, UHDM, UHDM-Yosys, UHDM-Verilator
+# Help Wanted for Surelog, UHDM, UHDM-Yosys, UHDM-Verilator
-Ideas that need engineering-power from the community for UHDM/Surelog/Related topics
+This repo collects ideas that need engineering-power from the community for UHDM/Surelog/Related topics

 The ideas are created in the form of Issues.